ory/docs/docs/hydra/oauth2.md

 the user to re-authenticate when performing the next OAuth 2.0 Authorize Code Flow.
 Be aware that this option will remove all cookies from all devices.

-Revoking the login sessions of a user is as easy as sending `DELETE to `/oauth2/auth/sessions/login/{user}`.
+Revoking the login sessions of a user is as easy as sending `DELETE to `/oauth2/auth/sessions/login?subject={subject}`.

 #### Consent

 You can revoke a user's consent either on a per application basis or for all applications.
 Revoking the consent will automatically revoke all related access and refresh tokens.

-Revoking all consent sessions of a user is as easy as sending `DELETE to `/oauth2/auth/sessions/consent/{user}`.
+Revoking all consent sessions of a user is as easy as sending `DELETE to `/oauth2/auth/sessions/consent?subject={subject}`.

-Revoking the consent sessions of a user for a specific client is as easy as sending `DELETE to `/oauth2/auth/sessions/consent/{user}/{client}`.
+Revoking the consent sessions of a user for a specific client is as easy as sending `DELETE to `/oauth2/auth/sessions/consent?subject={subject}&client={client}`.

+## OAuth 2.0

-## OAuth 2.0 Scope
+### OAuth 2.0 Scope

-The scope of an OAuth 2.0 scope defines the permission the token was granted by the user.
+The scope of an OAuth 2.0 scope defines the permission the token was granted by the end-user.
 For example, a specific token might be allowed to access public pictures, but not private ones.
 The granted permissions are established during the consent screen.